openbhasa/openbhasa.github.io/index.md

 ## About OpenBhasa

-OpenBhasa is a site devoted to hosting speech and language resources and quality reports for the same.
+OpenBhasa is a site devoted to hosting speech and language resources.
 These resources can be used as training corpora for speech recognition and other language work.
-Our focus is indian languages and resources that can be used in industry.
+Our focus is indian languages and quality datasets that mimic real world conversations (vocab, code switching, optimal utterance length and disfluencies).

-Part of our goal is to publish relevance reports for other public data.
+We also want to publish relevance reports for other public data.
 Many of these reports are extremely biased by our experiences in creating commercial ASR/TTS/NLP products.

-If you want to download things from this site, please download them one at a time, and please don't use any fancy software-- just download things from your browser or use 'wget'.

-Our goals is be openslr for Indian Languages.

 ## Status